Julian52575/Hylozoa-Engine/README.md

 ### Contributing

 **We are looking for contributors !**
+We have a wide range of roles available, from answering simple community calls to reviewing Pull Requests.
 Read the document [here](/documentation/contributing) to get started on your Hylozoa life.

 #### Repository